tomharman/progressionpack-static/README.md

 [![Deploy Progression Pack to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/jonnyburch/progressionpack-static)

+**This deploy will fail.
+That's expected - you need to complete the next step for a successful deploy**

 #### 3. Finally, there are two things you'll need to do within Netlify's interface:

+1. Add your personal API Key and App ID as environment variables
-1. Update the domain URL to something memorable (or add your own custom domain).
+2. (optional) Update the domain URL to something memorable (or add your own custom domain).
-2. Add your personal API Key and App ID as environment variables

 <img src="assets/docs/environment-variables.png" width="600" alt="environment variables"/>